hannemann/vdr-hls-web-player/readme.md

 #### Authentication
 Not supported yet in xmlapi please use [my fork](https://github.com/hannemann/vdr-plugin-xmlapi) if you really need it right now.

+#### Landscape mode
+To hide channels in landscape mode enter fullscreen

 ## Possible URL-Parameter
 * preset={your preset}
 * debug={debugHls|debug|warn|info}